Home » Cardiovascular Health » Heart Disease Risk Factors » Drinking and Smoking

 • Consuming three to four servings can increase blood pressure which are risk factors for heart disease.
 This amount of consumption can also make you gain weight because of all the calories

-You may have heard of some that suggest drinking alcohol could actually reduce your risk of developing heart disease.
+You may have heard of some studies that suggest drinking alcohol could actually reduce your risk of developing heart disease.
 While some studies have suggested this, it’s important to consider that drinking too much can have the opposite effect.
 In fact, drinking can cause heart problems for several reasons.

 Potential Benefits